Filter Options

 How is the wildlife viewing?

 “Simply wonderful.
-My most enduring memory of watching wildlife on one of my Botswana safaris is of having wildlife all to myself or only having to share it with a few other like-minded safari-goers.
+My most enduring memory of viewing wildlife on one of my Botswana safaris is of having wildlife all to myself or only having to share it with a few other like-minded safari-goers.
 There are many places to see these animals in Africa, but only in Botswana are there no queues of safari vehicles.
 I have spent countless hours virtually alone with lion prides under an acacia tree, with elephants at a waterhole, or watching a mother leopard playing with its cubs.
 I love predators and some of my most memorable sightings of lions, leopards, cheetahs and African wild dogs have been in Botswana, from the Moremi Game Reserve to the Central Kalahari Game Reserve.
-But finding yourself among the elephants of Chobe – these are some of Africa’s largest elephants – is one of the great safari experiences you can have.
-One final thing: Botswana’s calling card is the diversity of wildlife, which means that you may not see the quantity of animals for which the Serengeti or Masai Mara is famed, but the variety on offer here is unrivaled.”
+But finding yourself among the elephants of Chobe (these are some of Africa’s largest elephants) is one of the great safari experiences you can have.
+One final thing: Botswana’s calling card is the diversity of wildlife, which means that you may not see the quantity of animals for which the Serengeti National Park or Masai Mara National Reserve are famed, but the variety on offer here is unrivaled.”

 More about viewing Botswana's wildlife & animals 4